Suppose we push constantly ahead, change lanes to grab a bit of headway,

 wall" of traffic at merge areas, and I let people merge without slowing

 down and creating traffic waves behind them.
-Take a look at this animation on page three of
+Take a look at this animation on page

 that everyone starts defending themselves against opportunistic drivers by